ms2data/ms2-quick-start/README2.md

 # Credible Quick Start

 Welcome to **Credible**, your AI-powered semantic data platform.

-Credible transforms the chaos of raw operational data into clean, governed, and AI-ready semantic models—and then makes those models usable everywhere.
+Credible transforms the chaos of raw operational data into clean, governed, and AI-ready semantic models — and then makes those models usable everywhere.
 Whether you're a developer, analyst, product manager, or AI engineer, you work from the same shared foundation.

 **Here’s how it works:**

-- Using our **VS Code AI Copilot**, you generate rich, structured semantic models that define your business concepts, metrics, and relationships with precision.
-Our AI Copilot uses your operational tables, SQL logs, and catalog metadata to generate rich models quickly and accurately.
+- Using our VS Code **AI Copilot**, you generate rich, structured semantic models that define your business concepts, metrics, and relationships with precision.
+Our AI Copilot uses your operational tables, SQL logs, and catalog metadata to generate rich semantic models quickly and accurately.
-- From there, your models become the foundation for a variety of trusted data experiences:
-  - Natural Language Notebooks for ad hoc exploration
+- From there, your models become the foundation for a variety of trusted data experiences such as -- _Natural Language Notebooks for ad hoc exploration, Embedded Data Apps, AI Agents powered by semantic understanding, and BI Dashboards (via a SQL interface)._
-  - Embedded Data Apps for developers
-  - AI Agents powered by semantic understanding
-  - BI Dashboards (via SQL, coming soon)

 <img src="overview.png" alt="Overview Diagram" width="600"/>